 Now the Batwa people are living impoverished lives on the edge of the forest - basket weaving has become an import part of their lives now as they create goods they can sell, in partnership with conservation trusts workshops and training have been set up to provide the Batwa people with skills to make marketable products.
 The baskets are woven by women using local raffia palm and grasses.
 The dyes are all naturally sourced and extracted by the weavers, where the coloured patterns resembles the terraced hillsides.
 These baskets are a symbol of hope for the future of the Batwa people.
 Each one unique.

-Small measures approx 11cm diameter, 12cm high.
+Small measures approx 10cm diameter, 12cm high.

-Medium measures approx 15cm diameter, 17cm high.
+Medium measures approx 15.5cm diameter, 12.5cm high.